Exploring Iterative Controllable Summarization with Large Language Models: Results and Discussions

 \paragraph{Attribute types} We observe that LLMs control linguistic attributes (\textit{topic} and \textit{speaker}) better than numerical attributes (\textit{extractiveness} and \textit{length}).
-This aligns with previous research in mathematical reasoning, where LLM struggle with numerical features \cite{akhtar-etal-2023-exploring}, highlighting a broader challenge in precisely handling numerical constraints.
-From the perspective of the summarization task, \textit{extractiveness} and \textit{length} control the structure of the summary, whereas \textit{topic} and \textit{speaker} control its contents.
-Our findings suggest that LLMs are proficient at adjusting content to align with user preferences, but they struggle to generate summaries in a desired structural format.
+This aligns with previous research in mathematical reasoning, where LLMs struggle with numerical features \cite{akhtar-etal-2023-exploring}, highlighting a broader challenge in precisely handling numerical constraints.
+From the perspective of the summarization task, \textit{extractiveness} and \textit{length} control the structure of the summary, whereas \textit{topic} and \textit{speaker} influence its content.
+Our findings suggest that LLMs are proficient at adjusting content to align with user preferences but struggle to generate summaries with specific structural constraints.

 \paragraph{Quality of controlled summary}